mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The full tree can be included via the `ratchet_tree` extension
 {{ratchet-tree-extension}}.

-The signature MUST verify using the public key taken from the credential of the `signer`.
+The signature MUST verify using the public key taken from the credential in the leaf node of the member with `MemberId` `signer`.
 The signature covers the following structure, comprising all the fields in the PublicGroupState above `signer`:

 ~~~~~
 struct {